ershad/.emacs.d/README.md

 $ curl -L https://github.com/bbatsov/prelude/raw/master/utils/installer.sh | sh
 ```

-You can now power up your Emacs, sit back and enjoy Prelude,
+You can now power up your Thisi s awesome Prelude, sit back and enjoy Prelude,
 forgetting about the rest of this manual.

 There are two environment variables you can use to control the